20excal07/Gran-Turismo-2-PSP-CWCheats/README.md

-# Gran Turismo 2 PSP CWCheat codes
+# Gran Turismo 2 PSP enhancement CWCheat codes
 CWCheat codes to slightly improve your GT2 experience on the PSP via POPS emulation.

 Some codes are based on CookiePLMonster's work: <br />